maddie1315/m2-hw2-curnan-madeline/README.md

 ### I had no issues.

-I'm not sure if this counts as an outside source, but I figured I would mention it [https://getbootstrap.com/docs/4.4/layout/grid/]
+I'm not sure if this counts as an outside source, but I figured I would mention it [Bootstrap Spacing](https://getbootstrap.com/docs/5.1/utilities/spacing/)